 Institutions must allow individuals to inspect their transcripts and other educational records, but they are not required by FERPA to issue to students certified copies of students’ transcripts.
 Institutions also may withhold copies of the transcripts of students who have defaulted on college loans or who have not met their financial obligations to the institution.
 Harmful and improper university disclosure of a student’s record may sustain a claim of violation or privacy rights in states whose laws extend the right of privacy to student records.
 Inquiries regarding this policy and requests for a complete policy statement are to be directed to Registrar's Office, Bush Hall 124, 607-746-4560.

 SUNY Delhi has designated directory information, according to FERPA as Amended, to be the student’s: 1) full name; 2) campus or local address; 3) local telephone number; 4) home address; 5) major; 6) department; 7) dates of attendance; 8) date(s) of graduation; 9) degree(s) awarded; 10) awards; 11) full-time/part-time status; 12) birth date; and 13) e-mail address.
 This information can be released with prior written consent from the student.
 All other educational records will be released only under compliance with FERPA.
-Students currently enrolled at SUNY Delhi may object to the release of certain categories of “directory information” pertaining to them by providing written notification to College Relations, Bush 143, within 14 days following the first day of classes each semester.
+Students currently enrolled at SUNY Delhi may object to the release of certain categories of “directory information” pertaining to them by providing written notification to College Relations & Advancement, Bush 143, within 14 days following the first day of classes each semester.

 Emergency situations will be reviewed on a case-by-case basis.